rordenlab/dcm2niix/README.md

 ## Dependencies

 This software should run on macOS, Linux and Windows typically without requiring any other software.
 However, if you use dcm2niix to create gz-compressed images it will be faster if you have [pigz](https://github.com/madler/pigz) installed.
-You can get a version of both dcm2niix and git compiled for your operating system by downloading [MRIcroGL](https://www.nitrc.org/projects/mricrogl/).
+You can get a version of both dcm2niix and pigz compiled for your operating system by downloading [MRIcroGL](https://www.nitrc.org/projects/mricrogl/).

 ## Image Conversion and Compression